Nepal honors 9 Sherpa for Everest successes on anniversary

-KATHMANDU, Nepal (AP) — Nepal has honored several Sherpa guides for their own Everest successes on the anniversary of the first conquest of the world’s highest peak.
+KATHMANDU, Nepal (AP) — Nepal honored several Sherpa guides for their own Everest successes on the anniversary Tuesday of the first conquest of the world’s highest peak.

-Government minister Bina Magar, who herself is an Everest climber, honored the guides for their achievements at a ceremony Tuesday.
-It is held every year on the date in 1953 that New Zealander Edmund Hillary and his guide Tenzing Norgay first set foot on the summit of the 8,850-meter (29,035-foot) mountain.
+Government minister Bina Magar, who herself is an Everest climber, honored the guides at a ceremony held every year on the date in 1953 that New Zealander Edmund Hillary and his guide Tenzing Norgay first set foot on the summit of the 8,850-meter (29,035-foot) mountain.

-Those honored included Kami Rita who just climbed the mountain for a record 22nd time and Lhakpa Sherpa, whose nine climbs are the most for a woman.
+Those honored included Kami Rita who just climbed the mountain for a record 22nd time.
+He said last week when he returned from the mountain that he plans to guide climbers to the summit next year as well.
+He first scaled Everest at age 24 and has made the climb almost every year since then.

-The ceremony also honored seven brothers who all have made it to the top of the world.
+The ceremony also honored Lhakpa Sherpa, 44, whose nine climbs are the most for a woman.
+She lives in West Hartford, Connecticut, for much of the year and works at a grocery store when she’s not guiding foreign climbers.
+She and her brother guided some 50 climbers on Everest earlier this month.

 Most Read Nation & World Stories